aeml/hashbrowns/README.md

 Convenience tools for common workflows:

-- `scripts/run_benchmarks.sh` — builds the project if needed, runs benchmarks and a size-sweep crossover analysis, writes CSVs, and (by default) generates PNG plots if `matplotlib` is available.
+- `scripts/run_benchmarks.sh` — builds the project if needed, runs benchmarks and a size-sweep crossover analysis, writes CSV/JSON, and (by default) generates PNG plots if `matplotlib` is available.
         - Examples:
             - Quick, with plots (auto y-scale):
                 - `scripts/run_benchmarks.sh --runs 5 --size 20000 --yscale auto`